 7. Create a focal point with a white wallpaper

-If you're set on an all-white bedroom scheme but really want to add interest and focus, you can achieve that with a white on off-white wallpaper idea.
+If you're set on an all-white bedroom scheme but really want to add interest and focus, you can achieve that with a white or off-white wallpaper idea.

-If you are easily bored by colour schemes, white is the way to go, because it's such an easy colour to update, merely by swapping cushions and throws from one room to another... which makes it a great choice for anyone on a budget, too.
+If you are easily bored by bedroom paint color ideas, a white bedroom is the way to go, because it's such an easy color to update, merely by swapping cushions and throws from one room to another... which makes it a great choice for anyone on a budget, too.
 Can't beat a bit of home swapping.

-If you want a glamorous boudoir more than a run-of-the-mill bedroom, matching white with gold is an easy option.
-But be cautious – the odd mirror or picture frame, a lamp or two, or a gilded ornament is enough; this is a look that's easy to go overboard on.
+If you want a glamorous boudoir more than a run-of-the-mill bedroom, matching white bedroom decor with gold is an easy option.
+But be cautious – the odd mirror idea or picture frame, a lamp or two, or a gilded ornament is enough; this is a look that's easy to go overboard on.

 10. Mix patterns and plains for interest

-11. Choose a statement bed for impact
+11. Choose a statement bed in a white bedroom

 12. Combine with greys for a contemporary appeal